Jade-Geyer/TaskBasedMachines/README.md

 # TaskBasedMachines
-general purpose task based mls and nns
+general purpose task based machine learning systems and neural networks. intented to work as jumpstarts to functionality with the included systems.